MartyBonacci/PersonWebProject/README.md

 * The resubmission was late and missing a link to Github.

 Overall, although you added the goal and added a very small amount of work on the persona, the remaining issues were not addressed.
 The grade for this resubmission is unchanged.  **The final grade for Milestone 1 is a Tier 1**.

+## Milestone 2a
+Good work.
+Your content strategy is well thought out and detailed.
+This will definitely help you as you move into the development phase.
+Your wireframes although drawn, will get the point across.
+It would have been more beneficial to use a digital drawing as opposed to something handdrawn.
+This comes in handy in the professional real when working with clients and teammate projects.

+Here are a few recommedations:
+Google Fonts for custom typography - it has ~1000 fonts and is easy to integrate.
+FontAwesome is a good quality free library for including iconography.

+We'll be building PWP in a file named index.php inside of /public_html.
+Please note that no frontend-facing site files should live outside of the /public_html directory.
+Remember use an organized and standards-compliant directory structure to house all images, JavaScript, CSS, etc. We are done with the /documentation directory for now!

+Your milestone passes at Tier II.